 If you need that special holiday gift, consider one from the Wenonah Historical Society.
-Selections include Wenonah canvas carry-all bags, Wenonah Christmas tree ornaments, and beautiful framed photos of local landmarks such as the Vice President Paul Lader Secretary Vicki McCall Treasurer Carol Wiltsee Trustee Betty MacLeod Trustee Louis McCall Meetings are held on the second Friday of each month (except June, July and August)
+Selections include Wenonah canvas carry-all bags, Wenonah Christmas tree ornaments, and beautiful framed photos of local landmarks such as the

 Train Station.
 Please call Pat Sole (468-6661) to purchase or inquire about an item from the WHS store.